+In this section, I will talk about the theoretical model I developed.
 I have developed a partial equilibrium two-country oligopolistic model in which the home (developing) country produces a high quality and a low quality good but consumes only the low quality good.
 The developing country exports both the high quality and the low quality good to the foreign (developed) country that also produces the highest quality good.
-Each country produces a homogeneous high quality good.
-I assume that the consumers get a higher marginal utility (MU) from the consumption of a high quality good i.e. $u_2 > u_1 > u_0$ .
-Where $u_2$ is the utility a consumer gets from consuming one unit of high quality goods in the utility a consumer gets from no consumption.
+Each country produces a homogenous high quality good.
+I assume that the consumers get a higher marginal utility (MU) from the consumption of a high quality good i.e. $u_2 > u_1 > u_0$.
 There is a larger demand for high quality goods in the developed country than the developing country hence, I assume that the home (developing) country consumers only consume the low-quality good.
 The results suggest that an increase in quality of the high-quality good will increase the exports of both the high-quality and the low-quality good, and will reduce domestic sales.

-2.1 Set-up
+3.1 Set-up